iivanoo/covid-apps-observer/data/data_us/reports/resources/org.nalc.android.hbp.telehealth___12.0.19.010_02/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="org.nalc.android.hbp.telehealth 1 reviews"/>
 </p>

+> Doctor does not listen to details, hears what they want, during pandemic.
+Insisted on unnecessary risks of blood work.<br> :date: __2021-03-25 21:47:55__

 > The app works fine, but the Dr visit is bogus.
 They would not treat a simple uti for me.
 She said I need to see a local Dr. I have used Dr on demand without issue.<br> :date: __2020-02-27 17:03:44__